Marvel Nemesis: Rise of the Imperfects: Plot summary

-As heroes battle invading aliens, a Daredevil in distress calls Elektra for help.
+As heroes battle invading aliens, Daredevil in distress calls Elektra for help.
 She finds him on the Daily Bugle building, where he fights her.
 She defeats him and removes an alien device from the back of his neck.
-This releases him from the control of one Niles Van Roekel, who lets his Imperfects into the city to fight heroes.
+This releases him from the control of Niles Van Roekel, who lets his Imperfects into the city to fight heroes.
 The heroes also find more alien devices and fight any "infected" to remove those devices.

 Meanwhile, a girl named Maya trains to fulfill Roekel's goal to create the best and most deadly warrior.
 She begins by destroying different alien devices.
-As training continues, she takes on the name Paragon, fighting the same aliens the heroes are.
+As training continues, she takes on the name "Paragon", fighting the same aliens the heroes are.
 She fights her way out of the secret headquarters of the Imperfects and into the city, where Magneto finds her.
 So that Paragon will serve as his minion, he uses an alien device to control her.
 Paragon eventually breaks free of the device's control and defeats Magneto.
 She realizes that she is not evil and plans to stop Roekel.
 Roekel reveals that he is an alien, is responsible for and will spread the invasion.
 Maya attacks Roekel and kills him by taking away his life force.
-She stops the invasion, and she and the other Imperfects join together to share the Earth with the heroes.
+She stops the invasion, and she and the other Imperfects join to share the Earth with the heroes.